junxit/us-congress-bills-114/bill.md

 ## § 5.
 Integration of services authorized

 Section 4 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3403) is amended to read as follows:
+3403), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 4.
 Integration of services authorized
 >
 > The Secretary shall, after approving a plan submitted by an Indian tribe in accordance with section 8, authorize the Indian tribe to, in accordance with the plan—
 >
-> - **(1)** integrate the programs and Federal funds received by the Indian tribe; and
+> - **(1)** integrate the programs and Federal funds received by the Indian tribe in accordance with waiver authority granted under section 7(d); and
 > - **(2)** coordinate the employment, training, and related services provided with those funds in a consolidated and comprehensive tribal plan.

 ## § 6.
 Programs affected and transfer of funds

 Section 5 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3404) is amended to read as follows:
+3404), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 5.
 Programs affected
 >